-- Safe working practices in the vehicle test centre - Working relationships within the vehicle test centre - Managing professional development as an MOT Tester - Carrying out pre-test checks for a statutory periodic roadworthiness test - Carrying out a statutory periodic roadworthiness test (Motorcycle)
+- Safe working practices in the test centre - Working relationships within the test centre - Managing professional development as an MOT Tester - Carrying out pre-test checks for a statutory periodic roadworthiness test - Carrying out a statutory periodic roadworthiness test.

-Learning will be no less than 16 hours which must include a minimum of 4 hours of practical training.
+Learning will be no less than 29 guided learning hours which must include a minimum of 8 hours of practical training.